opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 .. figure:: /_static/images/service-catalogs/openshift_pod.png

-  Figure 9.
+  Figure 13.
 Pod example is running

-5. On Open Telekom Cloud, see EVS is created:
+5. On OTC, see EVS is created:

 .. figure:: /_static/images/service-catalogs/openshift_evs.png

-  Figure 10.
+  Figure 14.
 A new EVS is created with the volume type "Ultra High I/O"

-4.2.
+5.2.
 Scalable File Service & SFS Turbo
 --------------------------------------

-You can create a SFS on Open Telekom Cloud manually and create a `PersistentVolume using NFS <https://docs.openshift.com/container-platform/4.13/storage/persistent_storage/persistent-storage-nfs.html>`_ in OpenShift, which connects to SFS via NFS protocol:
+You can create a SFS on OTC manually and create a `PersistentVolume using NFS <https://docs.openshift.com/container-platform/4.13/storage/persistent_storage/persistent-storage-nfs.html>`_ in OpenShift, which connects to SFS via NFS protocol:

-1. Go to the `webconsole of Open Telekom Cloud <https://console.otc.t-systems.com/>`_ and create a SFS or SFS Turbo:
+1. Go to the `webconsole of OTC <https://console.otc.t-systems.com/>`_ and create a SFS or SFS Turbo:

 .. figure:: /_static/images/service-catalogs/openshift_sfs.png
   :width: 900

-  Figure 11.
+  Figure 15.
 Create SFS via webconsole

 * Choose the VPC and subnet of your OpenShift so that the SFS is created in the same subnet.
 The VPC :code:`cc-environment-openshift00` in this example was created by Cloud Create, which starts with the prefix :code:`cc`, followed by the environement name :code:`enviroment` and the application name :code:`openshift00`.
 * Choose the security group `sg-worker`.
 This is the security group of the worker nodes.